CongThNguyen/CongThNguyen/README.md

 - 👋 Welcome, my name is *Cong Nguyen*.
 I am a recent graduate (with an MSc in Operational Research) at the *University of Edinburgh*.
-- 👀 I’m interested in machine learning and its applications to real world projects.
+- 👀 I’m interested in the application of machine learning in healthcare, transportation, tech and sustainability.
+I'm also capable of formullating business problems in a mathematical ways and solve it using linear programming.
 - 💞️ I’m passionate about using data to help businesses make better decisions.
 I'm currently looking for data science and data analyst positions.
 - 📫 How to reach me: https://www.linkedin.com/in/congtnguyen/ ( or email: cong.ngnt@gmail.com )